-A healthy muesli slice recipe that is nut free and egg free, making it perfect for school and kindy lunchboxes!
+My healthy muesli slice recipe is nut free and egg free, making it perfect for school and kindy lunch boxes!
 This delicious healthy muesli bar recipe is filled with whole food ingredients like pepitas, oats, sesame seeds and coconut, providing essential nutrients like protein, minerals, complex carbohydrates and healthy fats.

 - cacao nibs